 As required by the Mercury Export Ban Act of 2008, the Department of Energy (DOE) plans to identify a facility or facilities for the long-term management and storage of elemental mercury

 generated in the United States.
-DOE intends to prepare a supplement to the January 2011 Environmental Impact Statement for the Long-Term Management and Storage of Elemental Mercury (Mercury Storage EIS)
+The January 2011 Environmental Impact Statement for the Long-Term Management and Storage of Elemental Mercury (Mercury Storage EIS)

 Disposal Site near Grand Junction, Colorado; DOE Hanford Site near Richland, Washington; Hawthorne Army Depot near Hawthorne, Nevada; DOE Idaho National Laboratory near Idaho Falls, Idaho; DOE Kansas City

 Plant in Kansas City, Missouri; DOE Savannah River Site near Aiken, South Carolina; and Waste Control Specialists, LLC, site near Andrews, Texas.
 Since publication of the Final Mercury Storage EIS, DOE

 has reconsidered the range of reasonable alternatives evaluated in that EIS.
 The Supplemental EIS evaluated three additional locations for a long-term mercury storage facility, all near the Waste

 Isolation Pilot Plant (WIPP), which is located approximately 26 miles southeast of Carlsbad, New Mexico.